 Brands that could disappear are at the bottom of the fashion pyramid: mostly traditional retailers private labels (e.g. Target, Macy´s, Walmart).
 Why?
 Because selling commodities at a low-price was a reason to have loyal customer in the retail channel.
 With online, or Long tail behemoths, like Amazon, the war is over.
 Only real fashion brands will survive and keep them top-of-mind will be the big challenge for fashion retailers.

-Amazon will face the challenge to create a curated fashion customer experience.
+Following the analysis of Amazon Fashion, the company will face the challenge to create a curated fashion customer experience.
 This means managing many and many brands within their marketplace/ wholesale channel.
 Machine learning helps to create harmony and contain chaos in relation to the assortment, and who knows if Amazon will deliver soon an online experience similar to the one offered by subscription box services.